aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 {{< /highlight >}}

 **GS1 Code128**
 *GS1 Code128* can encode any of ASCII alphanumeric characters similarly to the basic *Code128* symbology.
-However, in *GS1 Code128*, the data encryption format is defined strictly according to the GS1 standards.
+However, in *GS1 Code128*, the data encoding format is defined strictly according to the GS1 standards.

 <p align="center"><image src="GS1Code128.png"></p>